Top 5 Cryptocurrencies Traders Should Know

 In contrast to the other leading cryptocurrencies, XRP has a huge circulating supply.
 Due to the large float of slightly more than 39 billion, the per unit pricing is modest.
 From January 2017 to January 2018, values rose from under £0.01 per XRP to a high of £2.59.
 The run up in price fostered a maximum gain in market capitalisation of more than 7,700% for the year.

-The applications to the mainstream banking industry have attracted the attention of traders and investors worldwide.
+XRP's potential use by financial institutions and banks has attracted the attention of traders and investors worldwide.
 Coupled with moderate pricing, XRP is an ideal avenue for many to engage the cryptocurrency environment.

 The cryptocurrency asset class is still very much in its infancy.
 Uncertainty is present in the market on a near-daily basis, producing wild volatility and stimulating even greater levels of liquidity.
 While these attributes are attractive to active traders, an additional degree of risk is associated with the rapid moves.